Ilyas Sitapuri: Writing style

 Sitapuri makes historical facts live with fictional characters and vivid scripts, so that the readers find themselves actually walking in the remote era.
 He intelligently portrays human instincts and psychology while writing about historical events.

 Personal life

 Sitapuri was married to Zia Tasneem Bilgrami who also used to write Islamic biographies in Suspense Digest.
-Both had 5 daughters and 3 sons.
-One of their daughters Zanobia is a performing artist and a journalist.
+They had 5 daughters and 3 sons.
+One of their daughters, Zanobia, is a performing artist and journalist.

 Popular stories/novels

 Some famous historical stories and novels of Ilyas Sitapuri include: